simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributevaluemap.md

 ## Replace and Keep

-Replace any existing '`affiliation`' attribute values and keep the '`groups`' attribute.
+Replace any existing `affiliation` attribute values and keep the `groups` attribute.

     'authproc' => [
         50 => [